CommonGateway/CoreBundle/docs/features/Installation.md

 ## Production

-The gateway is designed to operate differently in a production, then in a development environment.
-The main difference being the amount of caching and some security settings.
+The gateway is designed to operate differently in a production, than in a development environment.
+The main difference is the amount of caching and some security settings.

 ## Cronjobs and the cronrunner

-The gateway uses cronjobs to fire repeating events (like synchronisations) at certain intervals.
+The gateway uses cronjobs to fire repeating events (like synchronizations) at certain intervals.
 Users can set them up and maintain them through the admin UI.
-However cronjobs themselves are fired through a cronrunner, meaning that there is a script running that checks every x minutes (5 by default) whether there are cronjobs that need to be fired.
+However, cronjobs themselves are fired through a cron runner, meaning that there is a script running that checks every x minutes (5 by default) whether there are cronjobs that need to be fired.
 That means that the execution of cronjob is limited by the rate set in the cronrunner .e.g if the cronrunner runs every 5 minutes it's impossible to run cronjobs every 2 minutes.

-For docker compose and helm installation the cronrunner is based on the linux crontab demon and included in the installation scripts.
-If you are however installing the gateway manually you will need to set up your own crontab to fire every x minutes.
+For docker compose and helm installation the cron runner is based on the Linux crontab demon and included in the installation scripts.
+If you are installing the gateway manually you will need to set up your own crontab to fire every x minutes.

-For your crontab you need to execute the ` bin/console cronjob:command` cli command in the folder where you installed the Common Gateway. e.g. `*/5 * * * * /srv/api bin/console cronjob:command`.
+For your crontab, you need to execute the ` bin/console cronjob:command` cli command in the folder where you installed the Common Gateway. e.g. `*/5 * * * * /srv/api bin/console cronjob:command`.
 If you need help defining your crontab we advise [crontab.guru](https://crontab.guru/every-5-minutes).

 ## Workers

 The gateway uses workers to asynchronously handle workload, the concept is quite simple the gateway installation sets asynchronous works on a massage queue ([RabbitMQ](https://www.rabbitmq.com/)) other gateway installations then look into the message queue to see if there is any work that they can pick up.
-In the default helm installation we use 5 gateway containers for this.
+In the default helm installation, we use 5 gateway containers for this.
 The amount of workers is however configurable through the `change.me` parameter.

 ![workers.svg](workers.svg)

-If you are installing the gateway on a linux setup you will need to manually install workers (preferably on other machines than your main gateway installation) and put them into worker mode by running the command 'bin/console messenger:consume async', and point them to the [RabbitMQ](https://www.rabbitmq.com/) message queue.
+If you are installing the gateway on a Linux setup you will need to manually install workers (preferably on other machines than your main gateway installation) and put them into worker mode by running the command 'bin/console messenger:consume async', and point them to the [RabbitMQ](https://www.rabbitmq.com/) message queue.
 The RabbitMQ location is defined in the file api/config/messenger.yaml in the variable parameters.env(MESSENGER_TRANSPORT_DSN).

 ## Setting up plugins

-After you installed the Commonground Gateway, you can use the Commonground Gateway as it is, or take a look at plugins.
+After you install the Commonground Gateway, you can use the Commonground Gateway as it is, or take a look at plugins.
 More about plugins can be found [here](Plugins.md)